YSU-CSIS-SE/Heroku/README.md

 - Manage most things from the website or the command line tool
 - Auto scaling (needs tested)

-### How to use Heroku
+### How to Host Cede.io via Heroku

-- Create a Heroku account at https://id.heroku.com/login
+1. Create a Heroku account at https://id.heroku.com/login
-- Once on the Heroku Dashboard, create a new Heroku app
+2. Once on the Heroku Dashboard, create a new Heroku app
-- Select the locale where the app should be hosted, click `Create App`
+3. Select the locale where the app should be hosted, click `Create App`
-- Add a mLab MongoDB Heroku add-on to the app by going to `Resources` > `Find more add-ons` > search for `mlab` > select `mLab MongoDB` > `Install mLab MongoDB` > select the app you just created > `continue` > select a plan (probably the free one) > `Provision`
+4. Add a mLab MongoDB Heroku add-on to the app by going to `Resources` > `Find more add-ons` > search for `mlab` > select `mLab MongoDB` > `Install mLab MongoDB` > select the app you just created > `continue` > select a plan (probably the free one) > `Provision`
-- Add a SESSION_SECRET to your Heroku app's environment variables by going to your app's Heroku dashboard > `Settings` > `Reveal environment variables` > type `SESSION_SECRET` as the key and anything as the value > `Add`
+5. Add a SESSION_SECRET to your Heroku app's environment variables by going to your app's Heroku dashboard > `Settings` > `Reveal environment variables` > type `SESSION_SECRET` as the key and anything as the value > `Add`
-- Install the Heroku CLI from https://devcenter.heroku.com/articles/heroku-command-line
+6. Install the Heroku CLI from https://devcenter.heroku.com/articles/heroku-command-line
-- Open a teriminal and run `heroku login` to log in to Heroku
+7. Open a teriminal and run `heroku login` to log in to Heroku
-- Go to where you wish to clone the repo locally and run `git clone https://github.com/JoeDuncko/cede.io.git`
+8. Go to where you wish to clone the repo locally and run `git clone https://github.com/JoeDuncko/cede.io.git`
-- Add the Heroku server as a git remote via `heroku git:remote -a [HEROKU APP NAME]`
+9. Add the Heroku server as a git remote via `heroku git:remote -a [HEROKU APP NAME]`
-- Push the repository to Heroku via `git push heroku master`
+10. Push the repository to Heroku via `git push heroku master`
-- Heroku should automatically set up and start the app in the cloud
+11. Heroku should automatically set up and start the app in the cloud

-### tool evaluation criteria
+### Tool Evaluation Criteria

 Positives